 Official MSI support site:

-Popular Non K overclocking not working with this mod.
+Popular Non-K overclocking not working with this mod.
+This BIOS is avaible here.